About Oman

 Geography

-The Sultanate of Oman is a land of scenic plains, wadis, mountains, and golden deserts that occupies a strategic location in the Gulf, and extends from the arid estuaries of Musandam in the North, to the lush greenery of Dhofar in the South.
-Situated in the South-East of the Arabian Peninsula, Oman boasts of a coastline that runs from the Arabian Sea to the entrance of the Indian Ocean where it overlooks the Strait of Hormuz.
+The Sultanate of Oman is a land of scenic plains, wadis, mountains, pristine beaches and golden deserts that occupies a strategic location in the Gulf, and extends from the Musandam in the North, to the lush greenery of Dhofar in the South.
+Situated in the South- East of the Arabian Peninsula, Oman boasts of a coastline that runs from the Arabian Sea to the entrance of the Indian Ocean where it overlooks the Strait of Hormuz.
 Oman shares its borders with the Republic of Yemen, the Kingdom of Saudi Arabia, and the United Arab Emirates.

 Climate